jamesbornholt/homepage/content/post/synthesis-for-architects.md

 ### Conclusion

-We're not really close to the dream of synthesising entire applications from scratch.
-But in many cases, smaller programs might be exactly what we're after from synthesis: we can ask the programmer to bolt high-level pieces together, and fill in the minute details automatically.
+We're not going to be synthesising entire applications from scratch any time soon, but that's not really a viable goal anyway.
+In many cases, smaller programs are exactly what we're after from synthesis: we can ask the programmer to bolt high-level pieces together, and fill in the minute details automatically.
 This is the idea of *sketching*, which prompted the [original CEGIS work][cegis].
 It's also an appeal to the [80-20 rule][8020] -- programs spend most of their time in a few small areas of the code, and so synthesis on those small parts can still deliver significant efficiency improvements.

 The promise of program synthesis is that programmers can stop telling computers *how* to do things, and focus instead on telling them *what* they want to do.
 Inductive program synthesis tackles this problem with fairly vague specifications and, although many of the algorithms seem intractable, in practice they work remarkably well.
 Chalk up another victory for the empiricists!